eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 #### Servers

-The next screenshot shows four widgets (the last one is included twice) showing the state for each server.
+The next screenshot shows four widgets already seen on the other screenshots in isolation (the last one is included twice) showing the state for each server.
 The widget allows to start/stop the service and shows some information, like the number of current connections and whether it is running in secured mode or not.
 If not running by either using ssl sockets or starttls, the lock is not shown.
 The address and port, the service is bound to are show in the middle (not for the fetchmail thread of course).

 <ul class="thumbnails">
 <li class="span8"><a href="james-sn5.html"><img class="img-polaroid" src="james-sn5.png"></a></li>